iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Within [IpcApp]($frontend)-based applications, [BriefcaseConnection]($frontend)s now automatically synchronize their properties in response to such events produced by changes on the backend.
 For example, if [BriefcaseDb.projectExtents]($backend) is modified, [BriefcaseConnection.projectExtents]($frontend) will be updated to match and both the BriefcaseDb and BriefcaseConnection will emit an `onProjectExtentsChanged` event.

+## Customizable flash settings

+When the user hovers over an element in a [Viewport]($frontend), the element is "flashed" to indicate that it can be interacted with.
+Previously this effect was not configurable.
+Now, an application can supply a [FlashSettings]($common) to [Viewport.flashSettings]($common) to customize the intensity and duration of the effect, as well as the way in which lit geometry is flashed - either by brightening it, or by mixing it with the viewport's hilite color.

 ## Promoted APIs

 The following previously `alpha` or `beta` APIs have been promoted to `public`.
 Public APIs are guaranteed to remain stable for the duration of the current major version of the package.